noemibalazs/Pagination/README.md

 TO DO:

-Design and implent an application using the GitHub API and saving the viewModel state:
+Design and implement an application using the GitHub API and saving the viewModel state:

 1. Display a list of top kotlin repositories;
 2. Fetching data using Retrofit.